brianstokesUT/Hybrid-Jay/README.md

 ## Summary
 We found a putative hybrid Green Jay x Blue Jay individual in central Texas during Summer 2023. *ADD MORE DETAILS HERE*

-This repository describes how we obtained all results and figures related to the publication.
+This repository is split into two major sections.
+Firstly we describe how we determined genetic ancestry.
+Second we describe the generation of species range maps.

+# Genetic Methods
 ## Data Generation
-Raw fastq files of the putative hybrid invividual can be found *HERE*.
+Raw fastq files along with library prep/sequencing details of the putative hybrid invividual can be found *HERE*.

 ### Possible Parents
 During analysis we considered all possible sources of ancestry within potential jay species found in the state of Texas: